Get a FREE consultation to see if this is right for you.

 I made this simple report to give you a couple quick, helpful tips that you can use to help your kid grow up with healthy teeth, and prevent as many dental problems as possible.
 Small acts here and there, and regular visits can prevent all sorts of extremely costly and painful surgeries later in their life.
 They will thank you will they are older and have beautiful, healthy, pearly white teeth.

-Most dental books say when your kid is beginning to have teeth, but that usually doesn’t work out so well.
+Most dental books say when your child is beginning to have teeth, but that usually doesn’t work out so well.
 Try to get a 1- 2 year old to listen to you, yeah right!
-What I usually do is, say to the parents who come to me is “When the kid’s three year’s old, bring them in with you.
+What I usually do is, say to the parents who come to me is “When the child’s three year’s old, bring them in with you.
 I’ll sit them in the chair, ride them up and down and see how much we can do.
 If they let us look in their mouth and count their teeth, we will!
 If they let us polish their teeth, we will!”

 A lot of times we just put them in the chair, shine the light and show them everything and then they go home and they come back with you again in six months when you need your cleaning and we do a little bit more.
 So that way when they leave it’s not a negative thing, but they think, “Hey, this doctor’s pretty cool”.

 So they go home and it was fine and they come back again and they’re familiar with it and they actually enjoy going.
-My philosophy is, teach the kids to enjoy being at the dentist, then if they need something done, I can refer them to a pediatric dentist.
+My philosophy is, teach the children to enjoy being at the dentist, then if they need something done, I can refer them to a pediatric dentist.
 But if I could look in their mouth, and if they’re three there’s really not going to be much going on in there, but if I can look in their mouth and see there’s nothing major , well then just come back in six months, you know we’ll give them their toothbrush then everything is fun.

 Parents seem to like that, because when they do come back, then they grow up not being afraid of the dentist.
 Whereas if I force them to do something the first time, well they’re not going to want to come back.
 And I can’t blame them.